Umuzi-org/tech-department/content/projects/data-science-specific/dashboards/_index.md

 ---
 title: Dashboard Assignment
-ready: True
+ready: true
-noform: True
+noform: true
 ---

 ## Assignments

-There are several assignments on this page for you to try.
-The first two create dashboards using Plotly, a static and a dynamic real time data update.
+There are three assignments for you to try.
+Two of them create dashboards using Plotly, one uses static data, while the other one uses dynamic real time data.

-The Google Data Studio is an optional, static dashboard.
+The third one is a Google Data Studio project which also uses static data.
 This assignment has a slightly sharp learning curve on setting up, uploading data and structuring the data, but once that is done, it is relatively easy.

-## Compulsory
+### Compulsory

-1. EASY: Using Plotly {{% contentlink "projects/data-science-specific/dashboards/plotly_dashboards" %}}.
+EASY {{% contentlink "projects/data-science-specific/dashboards/plotly_dashboards" %}}.
-2. HARD: Visualising real time data with Plotly {{% contentlink "projects/data-science-specific/dashboards/live_dashboards" %}}

-## Optional
+### Optional

-1. EASY: Using Google Data Studio {{% contentlink "projects/data-science-specific/dashboards/google_data_studio" %}}.
-You will need the tutorial in {{% contentlink "topics/data-science-specific/google-data-studio" %}}.
+You will need the tutorial in Google Datastudio {{% contentlink "topics/data-science-specific/google-data-studio" %}}

+EASY {{% contentlink "projects/data-science-specific/dashboards/google_data_studio" %}}

+HARD:{{% contentlink "projects/data-science-specific/dashboards/live_dashboards" n%}}

+HARD:{{% contentlink "projects/data-science-specific/dashboards/webscraping_plus_dashboards" %}}